Ke32018/Data_visualization/Project 2 Report.md

 #### 3.5 the analysis of the information visualization

 We compare Adam to accelerated SGD with Nesterov momentum and Adagrad using mini batch size of 128.
 According to the figure, we found that the Adam yields similar convergence as SGD with momentum and both converge faster than Adagrad.
 Adagrad can efficiently deal with sparse features and gradients as one of its main theoretical results whereas SGD is low at learning rare features.
-Adam with1/√t decay on its step size match the performance of Adagrad.
+Adam with1/âˆšt decay on its step size match the performance of Adagrad.

  In the figure, Adagrad outperforms SGD with Nesterov momentum by a large margin both with and without dropout noise.
 Adam converges as fast as Adagrad.
 Similar to Adagrad, Adam can take advantage of sparse features and obtain faster convergence rate than normal SGD with momentum.

 #### 3.6 cognitive theory of the visualization and its context
 According to the core information of the figure, the training cost difference of the three algorithms under the same number of iterations can be compared vertically.

-Readers can also take advantage of the line chart to study the reduction in training costs as the number of iterations increases.
+The context requires readers to understand the advantages of the Adam algorithm in terms of training costs through the rapid decline of the red curve in the line chart. The line chart in the visualization can better help readers compare the different decreasing trends of the training costs of the three different algorithms as the number of iterations increases.

+The curve has flaws in cognitive theory , such as insufficient data clarity.
+The visualiztion uses red curves and green curves at the same time.This will make it difficult for red-green color blindness to compare the changing trends of the red curve and the green curve.
+Therefore, it is difficult for them to find the advantage of Adam algorithm over SGD algorithm.

-The curve has flaws in cognitive theory , such as insufficient data clarity, and unfriendly red-green color blindness.There are redundant grid lines, etc. So we need to improve the curve.
+There are redundant grid lines, etc. So we need to improve the curve.

 ## 4.Replicate the information visualization